block-core/documentation/docs/coldstaking/coldstake-pool.md

 ![](../img/coldstake/52.png)

-Once the node will start staking you will see entries in teh Hot account history
+Once the node will start staking you will see entries in the Hot account history
 Go to *Cold Staking* -> `coldstake-pool` -> Hot account

 ![](../img/coldstake/53.png)